krishpatel2067/Strava-Running-Analysis-Manager/README.md

 # Strava Running Analysis Manager

+**Please keep in mind that this is a long-term, work-in-progress project!** It lurks in the background as I complete other, shorter passion projects in parallel.

 Hi everyone,

 I'm a hobbyist runner who uses Strava to track his runs.
 I downloaded Strava in July 2023 and learned Google Apps Script in the spring of 2024.
 Technically, the project started in early June, but I only recently created the repo (thanks to the Google Apps Script GitHub Assistant Chrome extension).